WRDS, CRSP, and Compustat

 Exercises

-1. Compute mkt_cap_lag using shift() rather than joins as above.
+1. Compute mkt_cap_lag using lag(mktcap) rather than using joins as above.
 Filter out all the rows where the lag-based market capitalization measure is different from the one we computed above.
-Why are they different?
+Why are the two measures different?

-2. In the main part, we look at the distribution of market capitalization across exchanges and industries.
-Now, plot the average market capitalization of firms for each exchange and industry.
+2. Plot the average market capitalization of firms for each exchange and industry, respectively, over time.
 What do you find?

-3. datadate refers to the date to which the fiscal year of a corresponding firm refers to.
+3. In the compustat table, datadate refers to the date to which the fiscal year of a corresponding firm refers.
 Count the number of observations in Compustat by month of this date variable.
 What do you find?
 What does the finding suggest about pooling observations with the same fiscal year?

-4. Go back to the original Compustat data in funda and extract rows where the same firm has multiple rows for the same fiscal year.
+4. Go back to the original Compustat and extract rows where the same firm has multiple rows for the same fiscal year.
 What is the reason for these observations?

 References